lefamoffat/agentic-trading/README.md

 ## 🧠 Technical Indicators Available

-Feature engineering is now handled by **Microsoft Qlib**, which provides access to a vast library of technical indicators and alpha factors, including the renowned `Alpha158` and `Alpha360` collections.
+Feature engineering is handled by **Microsoft Qlib**, which provides access to a vast library of technical indicators and alpha factors, including the renowned `Alpha158` and `Alpha360` collections.
 The feature generation process is configurable and extensible within the `scripts/features/build_features.py` script.

 ## 🔍 Monitoring & Analysis